 It is named for a Dutch pirate, one of the first of the BVI’s original Dutch settlers, from the early 17th Century.
 Jost Van Dyke, one of the British Virgin Islands, could be the tropical island of your dreams.
 This lush coral-sand island lies 3 miles to the northwest of Tortola.

 It is mainly unspoiled, so Jost Van Dyke is a popular destination for sailors, beach lovers, and sun-seekers from around the world who want to enjoy the beautiful white sand beaches, beach bars, and restaurants.
 Jost Van Dyke is always an excellent choice for a day trip from Road Town or anywhere in the BVI.

-What’s more, Jost Van Dyke is home to the world-famous Foxy’s and Foxy’s Wooden Boat Regatta.
-Certainly, this establishment is a must-visit on your yacht charter vacation in the British Virgin Islands.
+Moreover, Jost Van Dyke is home to the world-famous Foxy’s and Wooden Boat Regatta.
+Indeed, this establishment is a must-vis your yacht charter vacation in the British Virgin Islands.

 Enjoy a Pain-Killer at the Soggy Dollar Bar at White Bay, then be entertained at Foxy’s into the early hours of the morning.

 Hot and humid with occasional rain showers is the weather on Jost Van Dyke.
 Moderate winds help cool the heat.
 Even on cloudy days, the UV index may be high, thus increasing your chances of sunburn.

 However, the seawater and the temperature are excellent when the sun goes down.
 Additionally, as for almost all BVI sailing, it can be done by line-of-sight navigation.

 Let’s start by explaining the reason for the name “The Soggy Dollar.”
 Well, it’s a very appropriate “and fun” name.
 Imagine you have anchored just a few yards from a pristine beach setting.